thinkthoughts/rydberg-parameter-lab/README.md

 - Recovery via a **low-dimensional (2D) model** with near-perfect predictive accuracy
 - Extraction of a **curved phase boundary** not captured by linear models
 - Evidence for a **constrained universality via power-law scaling collapse**
+- Demonstration that **exponential decay is not the correct universal description**
-- Discovery of an **emergent scale-dependent decay rate**, replacing simple factorized noise models
+- Discovery of an **emergent scale-dependent decay rate**
+- Identification of a **rate-distribution mechanism underlying stretched-exponential universality**

 ---